Anti-AA/PI hate remains alarmingly high amid Trump’s anti-immigrant policies and rhetoric.

 Hate continued to impact AA/PI adults’ mental health, with those who experienced hate in 2025 reporting worse mental health than those who did not experience hate.

-- 56% of AA/PI adults participated in activities to reduce or resist racial discrimination — a significant decrease from 2023 (74%) and 2024 (66%).
+- However, 56% of AA/PI adults participated in activities to reduce or resist racial discrimination — down from 74% in 2023 and 66% in 2024.

 We are able to continue publishing research like this because of the generous support of people like you.